yashkoli44/razorpay-django-sample/README.md

 # razorpay-django-sample
 <h1>Razorpay Django Sample app</h1>

-We assume that you have already created a Django Project with following command:
+I assume that you have already created a Django Project with following command:
 ```
 django-admin startproject yourappname
 ```